-Sweden decisively retained its World Pairs championship title at the Belle Vue speedway stadium in Manchester, U.K., on Saturday evening (13 July).
+Background: Sweden decisively retained its World Pairs championship title at the Belle Vue speedway stadium in Manchester, U.K., on Saturday evening (13 July).

 Champion pair, Soren Sjoseen and Anders Mickanek retained their title with a joint score of 28 points.
 This was five points ahead of the Australian pair, John Boulger and Phil Crump in second place.

 Third place went to Barry Briggs and Ivan Mauger of New Zealand with 21 points, and the British pair, Peter Collins and Dave Jessup came in fourth.

 The Swedish pair took first place in all but one of the six final heats.

 Ivan Mauger of New Zealand outpaced the Swedes in the tenth heat and scored the best individual total of 17 points.
 But Mauger's partner Briggs fell in his ride against the English pair and could muster only four points for the New Zealand side.